On August 24, 2022, Kaoya Swap, a decentralized protocol on the Binance Smart Chain, fell victim to a hack exploiting a flaw in its

 The Kaoya Swap hack on the 24th of August, 2022, underscored the importance of meticulous code review and thorough security testing in decentralized protocols.

-By addressing vulnerabilities and implementing appropriate safeguards, the DeFi community can strive for a more secure and resilient ecosystem.
+By auditing the smart contract effectively and implementing appropriate safeguards, the DeFi community can strive for a more secure and resilient ecosystem.